mentalisttraceur/git-cotree/README.md

 Most of [the `git worktree` documentation](https://git-scm.com/docs/git-worktree) applies.

-Concretely, `git-cotree` is a minimalistic, opinionated, and ergonomic wrapper/"porcelain" around the core functionality of `git worktree`,
+Concretely, `git-cotree` is a minimal wrapper combining the core features of `git worktree`,
 `git branch`, and `git checkout`.

 Basically, `git-cotree` provides a great developer